How to Explore Santa Barbara in a Week

 If you opt for exploring the Funk Zone, try Pali Wine Co. or The Lark for lunch.
 Be sure to also explore Cutler’s Artisan Spirits, the city’s first distillery since Prohibition dedicated to producing top quality spirits.

-Get Groceries for Your Day Trip Tomorrow at Tri-County Produce (VERY Important) - Tomorrow will be spent at Channel Islands National Park which has no services.
+Tomorrow will be spent at Channel Islands National Park which has no services so it’s very imporatant to get groceries the day before.
 You will need to bring a packed lunch, snacks and water.
 Located just down the street from Santa Barbara Inn is Tri-County Produce.
 You can walk there in minutes and it’s the perfect spot to pick up fresh fruit, breads, lunch meats, and other snack foods for the trip.
 It’s really important to do this or you will regret it tomorrow.
 The market is typically open daily from 8 am to 8 pm.

 DAY 4 - CHANNEL ISLANDS NATIONAL PARK